-- learn more about the EB course structure, content, and assessment requirements
+- learn more about the MYO course structure, content, and assessment requirements

-- find out how to prepare for the residential workshop
+- find out how to prepare for the intensive workshops

-- clarify what will be involved in the Learning Review assessment conducted at the beginning of the residential workshop
+- clarify what will be involved in the Learning Review assessment conducted at the beginning of the two workshops

 - complete and receive feedback on a written, sample Learning Review question during the videoconference.

 The structure of the course content is described below.

 Part 1 - Managing Yourself and Your Learning (Units 1-2): These units will help you optimise your learning and development throughout and beyond your Master of Management studies.

 In Unit 1 - Proactive Learning, you will discover what is involved in being "in learning mode" and applying the action learning cycle.
 The unit will equip you with learning methods for progressively enhancing your professional and managerial effectiveness by deliberately applying course concepts and systematically learning from your experiences in doing so.